underovsky/jquery-tagsinput-revisited/README.md

 For validation purposes you an use `unique`, `limit`, `minChars`, `maxChars` and `validationPattern` parameters.

-You can check `example.html` file to see plugin usage examples.
+You can check `example.html` file to see the plugin usage examples.

 ## Options